 starting point is the Ski Center.
 From Pucón take the

 road towards Villarrica until a good marked crossing on km

-1. The road to the volcano is paved for the first two kilometers,
+1. The road to the volcano is paved for the first eight kilometers

-leaving the forest behind, the road ends at the Ski Center’s
+forest behind, the road ends at the Ski Center’s parking

 From Pucón it is an about 30 minute-ride, with no public